-The second one is “Portfolio Limit”.
+The second one is “Portfolio Limit”

-The third one is “Share Cash Balance”.
+The third one is “Share Cash Balance”

-The last one is “Interests”.
+The last one is “Interests”

-I prefer not to move it because the range selection of the rating will do that for us according to the rating we have indicated above.
-It is useless to try and purchase loans with A/B or C rating and demand for a minimum of 30% in interests, so we don’t need that cursor.
+I prefer not to move.
+I prefer to adjust the ratings.
+It will useless to try and purchase loans with A/B or C rating and demand for a minimum of 30% in interests, so I don’t need that cursor.

-We are now active!
+I am now active!

-We are investing in high-performance loans!
+I am investing in high-performance loans!

 Before continuing, I invite you to repay the effort and the research I have put in writing this article: just share this post!
 It costs you nothing, and it feels great for me!
 Thank you!

 As you might have noticed, it is a rather easy set up, it however has the advantage of increasing considerably the control of what is bought.

 It isn’t guaranteed that all the loans with AA/A/B and C rating are infallible, but they surely have been considered safer than others and they make me start with the right foot.
 I have the statistics from 2009, and I take advantage of this.